 The “System Data” folder – what is it for

-This folder has recently had some changes, it was previously called “Other” in older versions of macOS, and is now called “System Data”.
-With this change, Apple wanted to make more clear the information that this folder has, which is actually system data.
-The same happened in iphone, where the folder also had a name change.
+This folder recently underwent some changes; it was previously called "Others" in older versions of macOS, and is now named "System Data."
+With this change, Apple aimed to clarify the information about what this folder contains, which is actually system data.
+The same happened on the iPhone, where the folder also had a name change.

 But some of this data can be deleted, as the folder serves to store data in transit or cached data from some applications.
 With care and knowledge, you can erase some of this data, freeing up a lot of space on your MacBook with just a few minutes of work.